mrtngamper/IEGUI/Documentation/README.md

 WelcomeView got a visual update
 - __FinishedView added__ <br>
 Finished View was added and implemented.
+- __Commit: added fullscreen + resizable false__ <br>
+Frame was set on fullscreen and the resize function has been removed Imported Image was shown on screen
+Some mistakes have been solved
+- __Commit: exit button + button labels imported__ <br>
+Exit button was added and button labels that have been, which were deleted for whatever reason
+- __Commit: Image scaling updated__ <br>
+The scaling of the imported Image was fixed, so that the image rescales with the window

 #### 25-05-22
 - __Commit: Method display__ <br>